Erin A. Cech

 Cech's research examines cultural mechanisms of inequality reproduction--specifically, how inequality is reproduced through processes that are not overtly discriminatory or coercive, but rather those that are built into seemingly innocuous cultural beliefs and practices.

-Cech has written two books, The Trouble with Passion: How Searching for Fulfillment at Work Fosters Inequality and Misconceiving Merit: Paradoxes of Excellence and Devotion in Academic Science and Engineering (with M.Blair-Loy).
+Cech has published two books, The Trouble with Passion: How Searching for Fulfillment at Work Fosters Inequality and Misconceiving Merit: Paradoxes of Excellence and Devotion in Academic Science and Engineering (with M.Blair-Loy).

-Her third book, tentatively titled, Inequality Tales: The Stories People Tell about Social Differences and Why They Matter will be out in Fall 2025.
+She is also is working on Inequality Tales: The Stories People Tell about Social Differences and Why They Matter (under contract with UCalifornia press) for release in late 2027.

 Cech has written for The Atlantic, Harvard Business Review, and The Conversation.
 Her work has been featured in Forbes, NPR, Business Insider, Financial Times, Time, CNN, The Guardian, Reuters.